-Looking for how to contact the AAFP or questions about the site?
+Have questions about the website or looking for ways to contact the AAFP?
 This is a good place to start.

 Have a question or need to get in touch with the AAFP?

 Looking for an AAFP phone directory?

 Stay in touch with fellow family physicians and get the latest news about the AAFP and family medicine delivered to your inbox.

 Share ideas, news, and concerns with your peers.
 Join a general member discussion, or dive in to the topics that interest you, including Clinical Procedures, LGBT, IMG, Minority Issues, and more.

 Receive a weekly, members-only email filled with reliable news concerning family medicine, delivered directly from the AAFP.

 Family Medicine Today